LedgerDomain/did-webplus/README.md

 ## Strengths/Weaknesses

--   **Strength:** The root DID document of a given DID can't be altered (i.e. it's computationally infeasible to alter), due to the use of a SAID to form a portion of the DID itself.
+-   **Strength:** The root DID document of a given DID can't be altered (i.e. it's computationally infeasible to alter), due to the use of a self-signature to form a portion of the DID itself.
 -   **Weakness:** It is possible for a non-root DID document to be altered, but it requires the VDR sysadmin and the DID controller to collude.
 This is obviously easier if they're the same person.
 However, if the DID controller has produced any signatures that have been witnessed by others, then this could be detected.
 -   **Strength:** In principle it is possible to detect an illegally branched DID microledger (i.e. where the VDR sysadmin and the DID controller collude to alter or otherwise provide a fraudulent DID document) simply by witnessing two verified signatures from the same DID where the signature `kid` includes the same `versionId` query param value but different `hl` query param values.
 -   **Weakness:** It is possible for the VDR sysadmin to delete any number of DID documents, thereby weakening non-repudiability.

 Keeping a full mirror of the contents of a VDR would be an effective way to address the described weaknesses, but would require a "backup DID document resolution" step in the implementation of the DID method.
+This is discussed a bit [here](https://github.com/LedgerDomain/did-webplus/issues/2#issuecomment-1709266483).
+Ultimately, having a kind of mirroring-and-verifying gateway, which could pull potentially many `did:webplus` VDRs' content, would be a positive feature and would add robustness to the DID method.

 ## Comparison of classes of DID method.